balthazarneveu/interactive_pipe/readme.md

     sample_pipeline(input_image)

 ```
-:heart: This code shall display you a GUI with three images.
+❤️ This code shall display you a GUI with three images.
 The middle one is the result of the blend